 What do people think when they hear your accent?
 What’s a tablet?
 Ask Aristotle, then Moses, a doctor then Steve Jobs.
 What was a vacuum before it became a vacuum?
-Why might you not want ketchup on your chips (should they EVEN BE CALLED ‘fries’?) once you find out what the word ‘ketchup’ actually means?
-Is anyone ACTUALLY laughing out loud when they’ve typed ‘LOL’?
+Why might you not want ketchup on your chips (should they even be called ‘fries’?) once you find out what the word ‘ketchup’ actually means?
+Is anyone actually laughing out loud when they’ve typed ‘LOL’?
 Do women tell lies better than men?
 All of this and more is explored in the wonderful world of English Language.

-Duration: 2 years
+Duration: Two years

-Starting date: September 2018
+Starting date: September 2019

 Location: SRC Bede Sixth Form

-If it has been written, spoken, typed, tweeted, re-tweeted, sent, broadcast shouted or mumbled, you will study it.
+If it has been written, spoken, typed, tweeted, re-tweeted, sent, broadcast, shouted or mumbled, you will study it.
 We look at how and why language is used in all its forms in the world today and yesterday.

-English Language lessons are an ACTIVE learning experience, where your opinions, thoughts, ideas and perspectives on the use of language will be asked for and must be expressed out loud.
+English Language lessons are an active learning experience, where your opinions, thoughts, ideas and perspectives on the use of language will be asked for and must be expressed out loud.
 Yes, we teach you to pass exams, but perhaps more importantly we also help you to find your voice.

 The subject covers a tremendous range of topics – old language use, new language use, child language use, gendered language use, powerful language use, technology-related language use, media-related language use.
 That’s a lot of language, right?

-Students of English Language go on to study a wide range of subjects including English, History, Media, and Education.
+Students of English Language go on to study a wide range of subjects including English, history, media, and education.

 - At times, we can study language that you use and you create.
 This is part of the language change module as you live language everyday – spoken, tweeted, typed.

 “I’d thoroughly recommend doing this course to any of my friends.”